-The recipe that I’m sharing with you is based on the authentic aloo palak recipes that I learned from my Pakistani sisters in law and my Gujarati friends.
-But as always, I’ve tweaked the recipe, and I’m happy with it now as my family and friends approve it as well 😊.
+The recipe that I’m sharing with you is based on the recipes that I learned from my Pakistani sisters in law and my Gujarati friends.
+But as always, I’ve tweaked the recipe, and I’m happy with it now as my family and friends approve it as well.

 As you may know that there are many types of spuds/ potatoes.
 But for this aloo palak, I suggest you go for the waxy types NOT the floury type.
 The reason is that the potatoes will hold their shapes when they are cooked and have a firm texture to bite.

-I personally use Charlotte, Desiree, or Jersey Royals potatoes.
+I personally prefer Charlotte, Desiree, or Jersey Royals potatoes.